chreden/trview/doc/formats/floordata_9.md

 # Floordata (Version 9-11)

+Floordata functions are in a different order to release TR1.

 | Value | Meaning | Note |
 | ----- | ------- | ---- |
 | 0 | None | |